 NURS 501 Conceptual Framework for Sacred Covenant (1 SH)

-This one semester hour course is an introduction to the cohort as a community of learners, to master’s level education, and to the conceptual framework of the program.
+This one semester hour course introduces new MSN students to master’s level education and to the conceptual framework of the EMU Nursing program.
 Engagement with the approaches to leadership in nursing from an Anabaptist –Mennonite framework will enable the student to incorporate distributive justice, social justice, and relational justice into their practice.
-Cohort members will deepen effective communication strategies.
-We will discuss the logistics of an online educational model along with the procedures and policies of the program.
-Class members will develop a plan for lifelong learning.
+Students will become a community of learners, deepen effective communication strategies, and develop a plan for lifelong learning.
 Expectations and tools for graduate level writing and study will be reviewed.

 NURS 510 Historical, Philosophical and Theoretical Foundations of Nursing (3 SH)

-NURS 516 Applications of Legal & Ethical Principles to Healthcare Management (3 SH)
+NURS 516 Applications of Legal & Ethical Principles to Healthcare Leadership (3 SH)

 NURS 515 Health Care for Practice & Advocacy (3 SH)